Risk Management Concept

 Risk Management Committee

-The Company established the Risk Management Committee on 23 March 2016.
 The Risk Management Committee is delegated by the Board with responsibilities to oversee the Group's overall risk management framework and to advise the Board on the Group's risk-related issues.
 The Risk Management Committee is also responsible for approving the Group's risk management policies and assessing the effectiveness of the Group's risk controls.
 The details of the terms of reference of the Risk Management Committee have been posted on the websites of the Company and the Hong Kong Stock Exchange.

 Risk Management Framework

-- 2nd line of defence - Risk Oversight - is the Risk Management Committee under the Board and the functional departments for risk management, responsible for overseeing, inspecting and evaluating those works relating to the implementation of risk management; and
+- 2nd line of defence: Oversight of and support for risk management - The Risk Management Committee under the Board and the functional departments for risk management, including functional departments such as internal audit, legal affairs, compliance, finance, human resources, safety and environmental protection monitoring, shall assist the front-line business departments to assume joint responsibilities for overseeing, inspecting and evaluating those works relating to the implementation of risk management.

 Risk Management Procedures